JervenBolleman/hashpan/README.md

 ==============

 On a MacBook Air (Mid 2012, 1.8Ghz Core i5) 1017 of the 1022 cards were found
-in 5 hrs 7 mins 55.396.
-For an average of about 253 ns/hash amortized
+in 4 hrs 36 mins 44.701 secs.
+For an average of about 227 ns/hash amortized
-over all functional units, or 3.953 MHz.
+over all functional units, or 4.405 MHz.
 That's two hashes per clock cycle on a Commodore 64.

 If we are restricted to one core the execution time would be about 1.012 µs